MeanyLodge/History/docs/Ferguson-Pool.md

 ### Origin

 There was a pool formed by an old RR dam built in 1886.
 The dam washed out in 1984 and Ferguson Pool is no more.
-It was named in honor of Stu Ferguson, who could not resist skiing down into it, thereafter making his way - roped up - all the way down. <sup>[nw][]</sup>
+It was named in honor of Stu Ferguson, who could not resist skiing down into it, thereafter making his way - roped up - all the way down.<sup>[nw][]</sup>

-Named to commemorate [Stu Ferguson](Stu-Ferguson) who fell into the pond while skiing (in the 1960s?) <sup>[n9][]</sup>
+Named to commemorate [Stu Ferguson](Stu-Ferguson) who fell into the pond while skiing (in the 1960s?)<sup>[n9][]</sup>

----

 [nw]: Names-Walt "Meany Names by Walter Little, 1984"
 [n9]: Names-2009 "Meany Names, by Brian Thompson & Emilio Marasco"